-- Competing theories for the origin of the universe (big bang theory and the cosmological argument) - o explanations and evidence for the big bang theory - o explanations for the cosmological argument. - Theories about the origins of human life and our place in the universe: - o arguments for evolution - o arguments for teleological or 'design' theories - o discuss and analyse the views of proponents and opponents of each view (evolution and 'design.') strengths and weaknesses of theories - how the scientific method differs from faith based belief systems - how deductive, and inductive methods of reasoning are applied.
+- competing theories for the origin of the universe (Big bang theory and the cosmological argument) - ${\rm \circ}\ \ \, {\rm explanations}$ and evidence for the Big Bang theory - o explanations for the cosmology argument. - theories about the origins of human life and our place in the universe: - o arguments for evolution - o arguments for Teleological or 'design' theories - o discuss and analyse the views of proponents and opponents of each view (evolution and 'design.') - strengths and weaknesses of theories - how the scientific method differs from faith based belief systems - how deductive, and inference to the best explanation methods of reasoning are applied.